rs-lamichhane/cairis/docker/README.md

-# INSTRUCTION TO BUILD AND BRING UP SETUP WITH DOCKER
+# INSTRUCTION TO BUILD AND BRING UP SETUP WITH DOCKER MODIFIED FOR PROXMOX VE DOCKER (LXC)

 ## 1. Build docker image